Bringing life back to Central Asia's desertified Aral Sea – DW – 12/10/2024

 Zadneprovskaya and her team have been planting black saxaul trees on a 500-hectare (1,235-acre) plot of land in the North Aral Sea region to help hold back the desert and make the area more resilient to the impacts of climate change.

-Saxaul shrubs can stabilise the sand, helping to prevent soil degradation and reduce health impacts from inhaling potentially polluted dust.
+Saxaul shrubs can stabilize the sand, helping to prevent soil degradation and reduce health impacts from inhaling potentially polluted dust.

 "These shrubs are unique.
 Their roots can hold up to 8,819 pounds (4,000 kilogramms) of sand," says Zadneprovskaya, as she runs her hands along the plant's spiny scales.